2107 Internationally-renowned Faculty

-In addition to her position in East Longmeadow, Mrs. Forward was appointed as Assistant Director of the Kodaly Music Institute in 2016.
+In addition to her position in East Longmeadow, Mrs. Forward was appointed as Assistant Director of the Kodaly Music Institute in 2016 and Co-Director in 2017.
 Mrs. Forward has also served as adjunct faculty for various colleges in MA, NH and CT.
 She has also served on the state MMEA board as well as at the Western District level.
 Carol’s main goal in her career is to help her students find a love and appreciation of music that is as strong as hers is, and continue to love music not just when they are in her ensembles, but for the rest of their lives.

 David Hodgkins has delighted audiences in the greater Boston area for over 20 years with “creative programs, sung with enthusiasm and tonal beauty” (Ed Tapper, Bay Windows).
 Mr. Hodgkins is the Artistic Director of Coro Allegro in Boston, which Boston Globe critic Michael Manning deemed “one of Boston’s most accomplished choruses.”
 He is also Artistic Director of The New England Classical Singers in Andover, Director of Music at The Commonwealth School in Boston, and teaches advanced conducting at the Kodály Music Institute in Boston.